googlefonts/noto-emoji/README.md

 NotoColorEmoji uses the CBDT/CBLC color font format, which is supported by Android and Chrome/Chromium OS.
-Windows supports it starting with Windows 10 Anniversary Update in Chome and Edge.
+Windows supports it starting with Windows 10 Anniversary Update in Chrome and Edge.
 On macOS, only Chrome supports it, while on Linux it will support it with some fontconfig tweaking, see [issue #36](https://github.com/googlei18n/noto-emoji/issues/36).
 Currently we do not build other color font formats.

 ## Color emoji assets